Extended discovery of WebLogic

 The following WebLogic versions are supported:

 The following screen shows a successfully scanned WebLogic instance that is using an Oracle database server as its datasource.
 If a Microsoft SQL Server database is used, the Database Elements This Depends On row is displayed to indicate the actual database, because in this case the database server is represented by an SI.
-See Extended discovery of WebLogic#Database nodes and relationships for more information.
+See Database nodes and relationships for more information.

 The attributes section of the WebLogic SI contains sections for Components, Details, and Collections.